-Some institutions that will triage screening hits in more queues, but what is critical is to have sanctions hits pushed to the top of that queue.
+Some institutions will triage screening hits in more queues, but what is critical is to have sanctions hits pushed to the top of that queue.

 Some organizations have a team for dealing with sanction hits.
 For those who do not, deal with your sanction hits first.
-If there are two queues, you want to make sure sanctions goes first and everything else filters in behind those sanctions.
+If there are two queues, you want to make sure sanctions go first and everything else filters in behind those sanctions.

 Using Date of Birth Configuration in Screening

 Dealing with dates of birth can be exceedingly frustrating.
 People have a date of birth, so why do you need to screen a large window around their date of birth?
 The reason is twofold.
-One is high risk individuals are going to do things to obscure their real date of birth.
+One is high-risk individuals are going to do things to obscure their real date of birth.
 The other is that there are many jurisdictions where birth certificates do not exist.

 People may not know their exact date of birth and they may not have any documentation to verify it.
 For some individuals, dates of birth can be guessed or interpreted based on other characteristics such as when they went to school or when they got married, this would be accurate to within a few years at best.